sleeptil3/euchre-native/README.md

   </a>
 </p>

-## About the Project
+# About Euchre Night

-This was my first foray into React-Native, and I had a blast!
-What an enjoyable process.
-The most challenging aspect of this project was building the AI for the computer players as well as the layout design in accomodating various the iPhone screen sizes.
+Euchre Night was my first foray into developing for iOS using React-Native and a managed workflow on Expo.
+The most challenging aspect of this project was building the AI for the computer players as well as the UI/UX design and making sure it accomodates the various the iPhone screen sizes, including the notch.

-I was so impressed with how well the React-Native and Expo documentation was made.
-I used Expo's Managed Workflow which does limit you a bit on the external libraries you can use, but I found the ones they included met all my needs for this project.
+I was very impressed with the React-Native and Expo documentation.
+Expo's Managed Workflow does limit you a bit on the external libraries you can use, but I found the ones they included met all my needs for this project.

-From start to finish, this project took about 17 days.
-Most of the game logic was completed on a web-version created the preceding week, however much had to be re-tooled for the Native version.
+From start to finish, this project took about 17 days, (not counting the copious updates and bug fixes).
+Most of the game logic was completed on a web-version that was created the preceding week for a hackathon where the prompt was to create a card game, however the majority of the project had to be re-tooled for the Native version, particularly in styling.

-### Dependencies Used
+### **Dependencies & Third-Party Libraries Used**

 - react
 - react-dom